IAlibay/MDRestraintsGenerator/README.md

-# BoreschRestraintsGenerator
+# MDRestraintsGenerator
-Python code for generating Boresch Restraints from MD simulations
+Python code for generating (initially Gromacs) restraints for MD simulations (usually based on existing system dynamics).

+The code currently only looks at BoreschRestraints, but we aim to extend functionality to include:

+- Hardwall restraints
+- Harmonic restraints
+- Attach Pull Restraint style restraints
+- Protein channel restraints

 Input options
 -------------